A finite-element Delta-Sternheimer approach for computing accurate all-electron RPA correlation energies of polyatomic molecules: Finite element method and Mesh adaptive refinement

-Here, we briefly outline the working principle of the finite element method(FEM).
-The core of the FEM lies in constructing a finite element(FE) space, and the first step in doing so is to partition the continuous domain.
+Here, we briefly outline the working principle of the FEM.
+The core of the FEM lies in constructing a FE space, and the first step in doing so is to partition the continuous domain.
 In one-, two‑, and three‑dimensional spaces, the domain is typically subdivided into line segments, triangles, and tetrahedral elements, respectively.
 Once the domain has been divided into a collection of elements, local basis functions are defined on each element.
 These local basis functions are nonzero only on the element itself and a small number of neighboring elements.
 They are usually chosen to be polynomial functions, with various possible forms and orders.
-Taking the Laplace boundary‑value problem as an example to explain how FEM works, In a bounded domain $\Omega$, the continuous function u satisfies,
+Taking the Laplace boundary‑value problem as an example to explain how FEM works, In a bounded domain $\Omega$, the continuous function $u$ satisfies,

 Suppose we have constructed the FE space $V_h$, which contains the collection of FE basis functions $\{\varphi_j\}$.
-In the FE space $V_h$, we let $u_h$ denote the approximate solution of the partial differential equation \ref{eq:Lap},
+In the FE space $V_h$, we let $u_h$ denote the approximate solution of the partial differential Eq. \ref{eq:Lap},

 Here, $N_h$ is the total number of FE basis.
-The problem is reduced to solving for the expansion coefficients ${u_j}$.
-By substituting Eq.~\ref{eq:fem_sol} into Eq.~\ref{eq:Lap} , then multiplying on the left by the FE basis function $\varphi_i$ and integrating over the real space, we obtain,
+The problem is reduced to solving for the expansion coefficients ${c_j}$.
+By substituting Eq.~\ref{eq:fem_sol} into Eq.~\ref{eq:Lap}, then multiplying on the left by the FE basis function $\varphi_i$ and integrating over real space, we obtain,